gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 }
 ```

 You might wonder why we need to calculate `schedule_time` ourself.
-As we mentioned `Tick when` is passed as the perspective of the call location on when `nextReqSendEvent` should be scheduled.
+As we mentioned, `Tick when` is passed from the perspective of the caller for when it thinks `nextReqSendEvent` should be scheduled.
 However, we need to make sure that we schedule the event at the time that simulates latencies correctly.

 Make sure to add the following include statement as well since we're using `std::max`.